How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 In this example, `ReportEventW` is called with the `hEventLog`, `eventType`, and other required parameters.
 The `eventType` is set to `EVENTLOG_INFORMATION_TYPE`, indicating an informational event.

 By selecting the appropriate `wType` value, you can provide better context and understanding of the event being logged in the event viewer.

-I hope this explanation helps clarify the usage and significance of the `wType` parameter in the `ReportEvent` function.
-If you have any further questions, feel free to ask!